-Joe is pleased that the result in Step 17 shows compliance with the 100-mrem-per-year limit.
-Had the result in Step 17 been higher than 100 mrem per year, then Joe could have done one or more of the following:
+Joe is pleased that the result in Step 17 shows compliance with the 100 mrem/yr limit.
+Had the result in Step 17 been higher than 100 mrem/yr, then Joe could have done one or more of the following:

-- Consider whether the assumptions used to determine occupancy and the time each gauge operates are accurate, revise the assumptions as needed, and recalculate using the new assumptions. - Calculate the effect of any shielding located between the gauges and the bottling control panel (such calculation is beyond the scope of this appendix). - Take corrective action (e.g., add shielding, move the bottling control panel), and perform new calculations to demonstrate compliance. - Designate the area outside the storage area as a restricted area and the QC supervisor as an occupationally exposed individual.
-This would require controlling access to the area for purposes of radiation protection and training of the QC supervisor as required by 10 CFR 19.12, "Instruction to workers."
+- Consider whether the assumptions used to determine occupancy and the time each gauge is in storage are accurate, revise the assumptions as needed, and recalculate using the new assumptions. - Calculate the effect of any shielding located between the gauge storage area and the secretarial workstation-such calculation is beyond the scope of this appendix. - Take corrective action (e.g., move gauges within storage area, move the storage area, move the secretarial workstation) and perform new calculations to demonstrate compliance. - Designate the area outside the storage area as a restricted area and the secretary as an occupationally exposed individual.
+This would require controlling access to the area for purposes of radiation protection and training the secretary as required by 10 CFR 19.12, "Instruction to Workers."

-Note that in the example, Joe evaluated the unrestricted area at the bottling control panel.
-Licensees also need to make similar evaluations for other unrestricted areas and to keep in mind the "as low as is reasonably achievable" (ALARA) principle, taking reasonable steps to keep radiation dose received below regulatory limits.
-In addition, licensees need to be alert to changes in situations (e.g., adding a gauge to the process line, changing the QC supervisor's schedule, or changing the estimate of the portion of time spent at the bottling control panel) and to perform additional evaluations, as needed.
+Note that, in the example, Joe evaluated the unrestricted area outside only one wall of the gauge storage area.
+Licensees also need to make similar evaluations for other unrestricted areas and to keep in mind the as low as is reasonably achievable (ALARA) principle, taking reasonable steps to keep radiation dose received below regulatory requirements.
+In addition, licensees need to be alert to changes in situations (e.g., moving any of the gauges closer to the secretarial workstation, adding a gauge to the storage area, changing the secretary to a full-time worker, or changing the estimate of the portion of time spent at the desk) and to perform additional evaluations, as needed.

-RECORDKEEPING: 10 CFR 20.2107 requires licensees to maintain records demonstrating compliance with the dose limits for individual members of the public.
+RECORDKEEPING: In 10 CFR 20.2107, "Records of Dose to Individual Members of the Public," the NRC requires licensees to maintain records demonstrating compliance with the dose limits for individual members of the public.